rebotnix/raypackSuite/README.md

 Wiki:
 https://de.wikipedia.org/wiki/GNU_Affero_General_Public_License

-Patens
+Patents
 -------
 Please make sure that you have all patent rights cleared before you start using these tools.
-For H.264 and HEVC as well for MpegTS, make sure to check the rights with MpegLA.
-For Dolby with Dolby Laboratories, same for AAC with AAC Licesnsing http://www.vialicensing.com/licensing/aac-fees.aspx.
+For H.264 and HEVC as well for MpegTS, make sure to check the rights with MpegLA, http://www.mpegla.com/SitePages/Home.aspx.
+For Dolby with Dolby Laboratories, http://www.dolby.com/us/en/professional/licensing.html.
+For AAC Licesnsing visit http://www.vialicensing.com/licensing/aac-fees.aspx.

 We included in this release the following command line tools.
 ---------------------